dany-xu/dany-xu.github.io/index.md

 ---
-title: Xiao (Katrina) Liu / 刘潇
+title: Danying Xu
 feature_text: |
-  ## Welcome
+  <h2 style="color: white;">Welcome</h2>
-feature_image: "/assets/default-background-image.jpg"
+feature_image: "/assets/ny.jpg"
 ---

-I am currently a student of the [Master of Biomedical Informatics](https://dbmi.hms.harvard.edu/education/master-biomedical-informatics) program at Harvard Medical School with expectation to graduate in Dec.
-2023.
-Previously, I received my Bachelor's degree in 2022 Spring at Carnegie Mellon University in Computer Science.
-During the time, I have also completed a minor in mathematical sciences and a concentration in computational biology.
-I am interested in mathematical models, machine learning, genomics and therapeutics.
-One thing in particular is to use quantative models and computational approaches to study human gene regulation and its role in cell development and disease progression.
+I am currently a student of the Master of Science in Computer Engineering program at New York University, US.
+Previously, I have completed Bachelor's of Engineering in Artificial Intelligence at Southeast University, China.

+I possess fundamental knowledge and research studies in AI-related fields, as well as enough project experiences covering AI applications, data analyzing and Python development with proficiency in languages like Python, C++, and Java, as well as tools such as TensorFlow and PyTorch.
+My interests lie in machine learning, deep learning, and NLP, where I constantly strive to improve results by integrating state-of-art models.
+Additionally, I am skilled in database management across SQL and NoSQL environments.

-{% include button.html text="GitHub" icon="github" link="https://github.com/katrina-liu" color="#0366d6" %} {% include button.html text="LinkedIn" icon="linkedin" link="https://www.linkedin.com/in/katrina-liu-6980b9235/" color="#0d94e7" %} {% include button.html text="Email Me" link="mailto:xkliu0424@gmail.com" %}
+{% include button.html text="GitHub" icon="github" link="https://github.com/DanyXuXX" color="#0366d6" %} {% include button.html text="LinkedIn" icon="linkedin" link=" https://www.linkedin.com/in/danying-xu" color="#0d94e7" %} {% include button.html text="Email Me" link="mailto:xdy0314@gmail.com" %}

 #### Acknowledgements
 This website is powered by <a href="https://alembic.darn.es/">Jekyll Alembic</a> template.
-Front page background image is <a href="http://www.freepik.com">designed by Freepik</a> with slight modifications.